The Climate Initiative

-The Kennebunkport Climate Initiative (KCI) is a nonpartisan organization that elevates youth voices in support of climate action.
-Focusing on students in middle school, high school, and college, KCI works to educate, empower, and activate young Americans to pursue local, tangible solutions to the global challenge of climate change.
-The goal of KCI is to engage 10 million young people by 2025 in efforts that will encourage decisionmakers to embrace a wide array of climate solutions.
+The Climate Initiative (TCI) is a nonpartisan organization that elevates youth voices in support of climate action.
+Focusing on students in middle school, high school, and college, TCI works to educate, empower, and activate young Americans to pursue local, tangible solutions to the global challenge of climate change.
+The goal of TCI is to engage 10 million young people by 2025 in efforts that will encourage decisionmakers to embrace a wide array of climate solutions.

 Stanford Institute for Human-Centered Artificial Intelligence

 The Stanford Institute for Human-Centered Artificial Intelligence (Stanford HAI) advances artificial intelligence (AI) research, education, policy, and practice.
 Recognizing the profound impact that AI will have on every industry and every society, Stanford HAI aims to prepare future leaders to learn, build, invent, and scale AI-related initiatives with purpose and through a human-centered approach.
 Bob and Dottie King committed $50 million to Stanford University to create this new institute.

 Friends of the Children pairs vulnerable children with a salaried, professional mentor for their entire childhood, from kindergarten through graduation.
 Research shows that the most important factor for building resiliency in highly at-risk children is a long-term, consistent relationship with a caring adult.
 Bob and Dottie King first supported Friends of the Children through their earlier philanthropic endeavor, the Thrive Foundation for Youth.
 This foundation invested in research and programs to help disadvantaged youths living in the United States to reach their full potential.